 We have built an operating framework that consists of the tools, information systems, communication practices, and disciplines that enables each of our studios to function independently and optimize its performance.
 While this model encourages creativity, dynamism, and independence, it also ensures that our values as a company are deeply ingrained in all that we do.
-This model fosters our commitment to our employees and their growth, our uncompromising attention to innovation and the creative execution of our games, and our relentless focus on creating value for our players and our awards partners.
+This model fosters our commitment to our employees and their growth, our uncompromising attention to innovation and the creative execution of our games, and our relentless focus on creating value for our players and our rewards partners.

-We have adopted certain organizational conventions to drive collaboration and shared learning.
-Our Council Framework consists of a collection of forums, each comprised of experts across our studios, that self-organize, meet, and advance an agenda that serves the interests of the broader business.
-Today we have over 10 active councils focused on areas such as monetization, data science, technology, creative, product execution, user acquisition, player experience, and the playMAKER experience.
-These forums are designed to drive deeper connections among our key leaders, leverage the collective intelligence from subject matter experts, and provide opportunities for learning and problem solving within key disciplines of the business.
+We have adopted certain organizational conventions to drive collaboration and shared learning including our "council" framework, which consists of a collection of topic-specific forums, each comprised of experts across our studios that self-organize, meet, and advance an agenda that serves the interests of the broader business.
+Today we have numerous active councils focused on areas such as monetization, data science, technology, creative, product execution, user acquisition, player experience, and the playMAKER experience.
+These councils are designed to drive deeper connections among our key leaders, leverage the collective intelligence from subject matter experts, and provide opportunities for learning and problem solving within key disciplines of the business.